JustinLove/elements_of_surprise/readme.md

 - Randomized Materials: if on, material relationships are randomized based on what is available in potions.
 Otherwise a curated list of vanilla materials and what they look like is used.
 This must be on to use modded materials.
 - Potion Mimic Chance: percent chance a potion appears as something else.
 - Natural Material Chance: whether and how often naturally occurring pools can be a mimic material.
+- Enable Perks: adds some perks that bleed surprising materials
+- Enable Spells: adds some spells that create surprising liquids

 ## Compatable mods: